sepp2k/TeSSLa-mirror/tessla-compiler/README.md

 #  Tessla-Compiler

 TeSSLa Compiler is the sub-module for the translation of TeSSLa specifications to Scala/Rust and JavaScript.
-Currently, only the translation to Scala is implemented.
+Currently the translation to Scala and to Rust is implemented.

-The translation to Scala supports generation of a `.scala` source code file, or generation of a fully ready to use `.jar` file.
+The translation to *Scala* supports generation of a `.scala` source code file, or generation of a fully ready to use `.jar` file.
+The translation to
+*Rust* can generate a single `.rs` file or a complete cargo project (with -b).

 ##  Usage

-TeSSLa Compiler can be used to create a Scala monitor either as source or jar archive.
+The TeSSLa compiler can be used to generate a monitor either as a source file or as a binary artifact.
-One can further choose whether to include an I/O interface in the monitor to read and write events from and to stdio or generate API code accessable from another Scala/Java application.
+One can further choose whether to include an I/O interface in the monitor to read and write events from and to stdio or generate API code accessable from another Scala/Java or Rust application.

 For detailed usage information see this [documentation](doc/Usage.md).